Wisconsin Physicians Service

-Wisconsin Physicians Service Insurance Corporation (WPS Health Solutions) is a not-for-profit service insurance corporation based in Madison, Wisconsin.
+Wisconsin Physicians Service Insurance Corporation (WPS Health Solutions) is a not-for-profit service insurance corporation based in Monona, Wisconsin.
 WPS offers health insurance plans for groups and individuals and benefit plan administration for businesses.
 WPS also provides insurance claims processing services under various U.S. government contracts and has a subsidiary corporation, EPIC Specialty Benefits, offering dental and other nonmedical benefits.

 History

 In 1946, the State Medical Society of Wisconsin formed the WPS division in Milwaukee to market and administer the Wisconsin Plan, a non-profit insurance plan intended to help those having difficulty paying for health care.

 Charles Crownhart became WPS’ first chief executive officer in 1946, and WPS was awarded the American Medical Association (AMA) Seal of Acceptance in 1948.

 WPS relocated from Milwaukee to Madison in 1950.
 WPS expanded across the state over the next decade, opening sales offices in Kenosha, Green Bay, Eau Claire, Milwaukee, and Wausau.
 Later, offices were opened in Appleton and La Crosse.
 WPS moved its Madison headquarters to 1717 W. Broadway in November 1973.
 In 1998, WPS consolidated its three major lines of business—Medicare, TRICARE, and WPS Health Insurance—on its Monona campus.

 In 1975, the Wisconsin legislature passed a law requiring that service insurance corporations be legally separate from the parent professional society.

 In order to comply with the legislation, on April 27, 1977, WPS ended its relationship with the Wisconsin Medical Society, becoming an independent not-for-profit corporation.

 Ray Koenig was named the first president of WPS.

 On June 11, 2012, Mike Hamerlik succeeded Jim Riordan as WPS president and chief executive officer.
 Hamerlik was formerly the CEO of Noridian Administrative Services, LLC.

 In 2016, the International Ethisphere Institute named WPS one of the World's Most Ethical Companies for the seventh straight year.

+On August 1, 2022, Mike Hamerlik announced his intent to retire from WPS within the year, implementing a succession and transition plan.
+A new leadership transition committee was appointed by the board of directors to select Hamerlik's successor within the year leading up to his retirement.

+On March 15, 2023, WPS announced its transition committee had appointed chief management officer Wendy Perkins to succeed Mike Hamerlik as president and CEO of the company.
+Perkins officially succeeded Hamerlik on April 1, 2023.